's-Gravenzande

 's-Gravenzande is a town in the province of South Holland, in the Netherlands.
 It is a part of the municipality of Westland, and lies about 12 km southwest of The Hague.
 Until 2004 it was a separate municipality and covered an area of 20.77 km2 (of which 3.38 km2 water).

 The town of 's-Gravenzande had 15,241 inhabitants in 2011.
 The built-up area of the town was 2.7 km2, and contained 5,879 residences.

-The statistical area "'s-Gravenzande", which also can include the peripheral parts of the village, as well as the surrounding countryside, has a population of around 119,750.

 As of 1 January 2009, 's-Gravenzande is the largest town in Westland with 19.428 inhabitants.

 The former municipality of 's-Gravenzande also included the township of Heenweg.

 History

-'s-Gravenzande is the only place in the Westland with a history as a city. 's-Gravenzande was granted city rights in 1246 by Count William II of Holland who, just like his father Count Floris IV, regularly resided at his estate near the town.
-It is therefore the only "city" in Westland.
+'s-Gravenzande is the only place in the Westland with a history as a town ("stad"). 's-Gravenzande was granted town rights ("stadsrechten") in 1246 by Count William II of Holland who, just like his father Count Floris IV, regularly resided at his estate near the town.
+It is therefore the only town in Westland.

 Machteld van Brabant, daughter of Duke Henry I and wife of Floris IV, was responsible for building the town's church, and gave it a Madonna statue to which miraculous powers were attributed. 's-Gravenzande subsequently became a pilgrimage site.

 The neighborhood of Gravesend, Brooklyn, New York in the United States is said by some to have been named for 's-Gravenzande.
 A 1656 Dutch map of Nova Belgica (New Netherland) confirms this, as it shows several Dutch names of towns like Vlissingen (Flushing), Breukelen (Brooklyn), Amersfoort (Flatlands), Heemstee (Hempstead) and Gravesant ('s-Gravenzande).